spiral/docs/core/container.md

 ```
 In this case every injection will be resolved as `Models\NewService`.
 Following can also be used to bind
 implementations to interfaces:
+> You can use this technique to extend some of spiral core components.

 ```php
 $this->core->bing('ServiceInterface', 'Models\MyService');
 ```